 Conventional medicine has its rightful place, of course.
 Treating acute illnesses, injuries, or trauma, for example, belongs to traditional medical doctors, obviously.

-But establishing longevity of good health and navigating chronic illness are better – and far more safely – served within holistic medicine.
+Establishing longevity of good health and navigating chronic illness are far better within holistic medicine.

 When a doctor writes you a prescription for a pharmacological drug, you assume it’s safe to take for your condition, don’t you?
 After all, the FDA approved it, and a medical doctor prescribed it.
 (And, of course, nothing is more convincing than all the bubbly, healthy-looking people in those drug commercials.)